devkiran/NextAPI/README.md

 - Navigate to the project directory
 - Run `npm install` to install dependencies
 - Copy `.env.example` to `.env.local` and update the environment variables
-- Run `npx prisma db push` to setup the database tables
+- Run `npx prisma migrate deploy` to apply migrations
 - Run `npm run dev` to start the development server

 ## License